Toronto Industrial Real Estate

 SubmarketAvailability RateAsking Net Rent

-Source: Colliers Q4 2025 Toronto Industrial Market Report
+Source: Colliers Q1 2026 Toronto Industrial Market Report

 Scarborough: The Premium Tier

-Scarborough West and Scarborough East together represent some of the most competitively priced industrial space in the city -- but also the tightest availability.
-At 1.0% in Scarborough West, there is effectively no available inventory in any meaningful sense.
+Scarborough West and Scarborough East together represent the tightest industrial corridors in the city.
+At 0.9% in both Scarborough West and the Toronto core, there is effectively no available inventory in any meaningful sense.
 Businesses seeking space here need off-market access or the willingness to act the moment a space becomes available.
-Asking rents of $17.20 to $18.34 PSF reflect a submarket where demand consistently outpaces supply.
+Asking rents of $17.16 to $17.77 PSF reflect a submarket where demand consistently outpaces supply.

 Etobicoke: Value and Volume